 CAN Threatens Legal Action Over School Closures For Ramadan In Northern States

-The Christian Association of Nigeria (CAN) has strongly opposed the decision by the governments of Bauchi, Katsina, Kano, and Kebbi States to shut down schools for the Ramadan fasting period, warning that it may pursue legal action if the directive is not reconsidered.
+The Christian Association of Nigeria (CAN) strongly opposes the decision by the governments of Bauchi, Katsina, Kano, and Kebbi States to shut down school(s) for the Ramadan fasting period.
+The body warns that it may pursue legal action if the directive is not reconsidered.

 In a statement released on Sunday in Abuja, CAN President Archbishop Daniel Okoh condemned the decision, describing it as a serious threat to educational continuity, equity, and national unity.